African textiles

 African textiles are textiles from various locations across the African continent.
-Across Africa, there are many distinctive styles, techniques, dyeing methods, and decorative and functional purposes.
+Across Africa, there are many distinctive styles, techniques, dyeing methods, decorative and functional purposes.
 These textiles hold cultural significance and also have significance as historical documents of African design.

 History

 Some of the oldest surviving African textiles were discovered at the archaeological site of Kissi in northern Burkina Faso.
 They are made of wool or fine "short" animal hair including dried skin for integrity.
 Some fragments have also survived from the thirteenth century Benin City in Nigeria.
 Historically textiles were used as a form of currency since the fourteenth century in West Africa and Central Africa.
 Below is an overview of some of the common techniques and textile materials used in various African regions and countries.